docksal/docksal/docs/custom-commands.md

 # Fin custom commands

-It is possible to extend fin with custom commands (per project).
+It is possible to extend fin with custom commands per project or per host.

+## Creating cutsom command in project

-1. Create a custom command
+1. Create a custom command script

     File `.docksal/commands/updb` (Notice **no extension**.
 Script name should match command name)